Which do you prefer?

 A study on obese Asians proved that those who had more brown rice than white had a reduction in their blood glucose levels.
 It also helped in gaining reduced resistance to insulin.

 On the GI scale of 0 to 100 with 100 being more susceptible to a glucose spike, and 0 is the least harmful, brown rice falls comfortably at 50.

 4. WEIGHT LOSS

 Brown rice is known to be a healthier option for those looking to shed some pounds.
-This whole grain is rich in essential vitamins, minerals, healthy fats, as well as proteins, which makes it heart friendly.
-It also has a good fiber content that helps facilitate proper bowel movement, aiding to weight loss.
+This whole grain is rich in essential vitamins, minerals, healthy fats, as well as proteins, which makes it heart-friendly.
+It also has a good fiber content that helps facilitate proper bowel movement, aiding in weight loss.

 Being a whole grain variety, brown rice is apt for those who have uncontrolled hunger pangs.
 It enables you to feel full for a longer time, thus helpful in controlling your calorie intake.
 Brown rice is also known to improve healthy gut bacteria in your microbiome.